cypnk/Bare/README.md

 ## Content formatting

 HTML is filtered of potentially harmful tags, however embedding videos
-to YouTube, Vimeo or PeerTube is supported via shortcodes.
+to YouTube, Vimeo, PeerTube, or Archive.org is supported via shortcodes
 ```
 E.G. For Youtube: